marky116x/Intership-Surfboard-coreillustrio/Day-25.md

 ];
 ```

-## Learnings and Key Takeaways
+## Learnings:

 - **Understanding Firebase:** Gained hands-on experience integrating Firebase authentication in an Angular project.

 - **Angular Forms:** Worked with `ReactiveFormsModule` for form validation and data binding.

 - **Routing in Angular:** Configured routes to manage user navigation dynamically.
+T
+- here are two ways:

+   1.Put the route in HTML using routerLink.
+   2. Define the route in a .ts file as an injectable function.

 ## Conclusion

-This internship project provided valuable experience in implementing authentication using Firebase in an Angular application.
-It improved my understanding of Angular services, authentication flow, and best practices for building secure web applications.
+This project provided  experience in implementing authentication using Firebase in an Angular application & how a login page works.
+It improved my understanding of Angular services, authentication flow, and routing for building secure web applications.